nasa-jpl/ION-DTN/site-docs/docs/design-operations-guide.md

 #### Building BP

-Make sure that the "ici", "ltp", "dgr", and "bssp" components of ION have been built for the platform on which you plan to run BP.
+Make sure that the "ici", "ltp", and "dgr" components of ION have been built for the platform on which you plan to run BP.

 Edit the Makefile in **ion/bp**: